-Students are responsible for contacting their professors and filing the appropriate, completed, and approved academic request form with the Registrar's Office prior to the end of the semester.
-The "I" must be removed (by completing the remaining course requirements) no later than 60 calendar days after the end of the term, or the "I" will become an "F"
+Students are responsible for contacting their professors and filing the appropriate completed and approved academic request form with the Registrar's Office prior to the end of the semester.
+The "I" must be removed (by completing the remaining course requirements) no later than the date posted in the official Academic Calendar posted in the current Academic Catalog or the "I" will become an "F."